drakkan/test-github-actions/docs/full-configuration.md

   - `proxy_protocol`, integer.
 Deprecated, please use the same key in `common` section.
   - `proxy_allowed`, list of strings.
 Deprecated, please use the same key in `common` section.
 - **"ftpd"**, the configuration for the FTP server
+  - `bindings`, list of structs.
+Each struct has the following fields:
-  - `bind_port`, integer.
+    - `port`, integer.
 The port used for serving FTP requests.
 0 means disabled.
 Default: 0.
-  - `bind_address`, string.
+    - `address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "".
+    - `apply_proxy_config`, boolean.
+If enabled the common proxy configuration, if any, will be applied.
+Default `true`.
+    - `tls_mode`, integer.
+0 means accept both cleartext and encrypted sessions.
+1 means TLS is required for both control and data connection.
+2 means implicit TLS.
+Do not enable this blindly, please check that a proper TLS config is in place if you set `tls_mode` is different from 0.
+    - `force_passive_ip`, ip address.
+External IP address to expose for passive connections.
+Leavy empty to autodetect.
+Defaut: "".
+    - `client_auth_type`, integer.
+Set to `1` to require client certificate authentication in addition to FTP authentication.
+You need to define at least a certificate authority for this to work.
+Default: 0.
+  - `bind_port`, integer.
+Deprecated, please use `bindings`
+  - `bind_address`, string.
+Deprecated, please use `bindings`
   - `banner`, string.
 Greeting banner displayed when a connection first comes in.
 Leave empty to use the default banner.
 Default `SFTPGo <version> ready`, for example `SFTPGo 1.0.0-dev ready`.
   - `banner_file`, path to the banner file.
 The contents of the specified file, if any, are displayed when someone connects to the server.
 It can be a path relative to the config dir or an absolute one.
 If set, it overrides the banner string provided by the `banner` option.
 Leave empty to disable.
   - `active_transfers_port_non_20`, boolean.
 Do not impose the port 20 for active data transfers.
 Enabling this option allows to run SFTPGo with less privilege.
 Default: false.
   - `force_passive_ip`, ip address.
-External IP address to expose for passive connections.
-Leavy empty to autodetect.
-Defaut: "".
+Deprecated, please use `bindings`
   - `passive_port_range`, struct containing the key `start` and `end`.
 Port Range for data connections.
 Random if not specified.
 Default range is 50000-50100.
+  - `disable_active_mode`, boolean.
+Set to `true` to disable active FTP, default `false`.
+  - `enable_site`, boolean.
+Set to true to enable the FTP SITE command.
+We support `chmod` and `symlink` if SITE support is enabled.
+Default `false`
+  - `hash_support`, integer.
+Set to `1` to enable FTP commands that allow to calculate the hash value of files.
+These FTP commands will be enabled: `HASH`, `XCRC`, `MD5/XMD5`, `XSHA/XSHA1`, `XSHA256`, `XSHA512`.
+Please keep in mind that to calculate the hash we need to read the whole file, for remote backends this means downloading the file, for the encrypted backend this means decrypting the file.
+Default `0`.
+  - `combine_support`, integer.
+Set to 1 to enable support for the non standard `COMB` FTP command.
+Combine is only supported for local filesystem, for cloud backends it has no advantage as it will download the partial files and will upload the combined one.
+Cloud backends natively support multipart uploads.
+Default `0`.
   - `certificate_file`, string.
 Certificate for FTPS.
 This can be an absolute path or a path relative to the config dir.
   - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
-If both the certificate and the private key are provided the server will accept both plain FTP an explicit FTP over TLS.
+A certificate and the private key are required to enable explicit and implicit TLS.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
+  - `ca_certificates`, list of strings.
+Set of root certificate authorities to be used to verify client certificates.
+  - `ca_revocation_lists`, list of strings.
+Set a revocation lists, one for each root CA, to be used to check if a client certificate has been revoked.
+The revocation lists can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
   - `tls_mode`, integer.
-0 means accept both cleartext and encrypted sessions.
-1 means TLS is required for both control and data connection.
-Do not enable this blindly, please check that a proper TLS config is in place or no login will be allowed if `tls_mode` is 1.
+Deprecated, please use `bindings`
-- **webdavd**, the configuration for the WebDAV server, more info [here](./webdav.md)
+- **"webdavd"**, the configuration for the WebDAV server, more info [here](./webdav.md)
+  - `bindings`, list of structs.
+Each struct has the following fields:
-  - `bind_port`, integer.
+    - `port`, integer.
 The port used for serving WebDAV requests.
 0 means disabled.
 Default: 0.
-  - `bind_address`, string.
+    - `address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "".
+    - `enable_https`, boolean.
+Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
+Default `false`.
+    - `client_auth_type`, integer.
+Set to `1` to require client certificate authentication in addition to basic authentication.
+You need to define at least a certificate authority for this to work.
+Default: 0.
+  - `bind_port`, integer.
+Deprecated, please use `bindings`.
+  - `bind_address`, string.
+Deprecated, please use `bindings`.
   - `certificate_file`, string.
 Certificate for WebDAV over HTTPS.
 This can be an absolute path or a path relative to the config dir.
   - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
-If both the certificate and the private key are provided the server will expect HTTPS connections.
+A certificate and a private key are required to enable HTTPS connections.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
+  - `ca_certificates`, list of strings.
+Set of root certificate authorities to be used to verify client certificates.
+  - `ca_revocation_lists`, list of strings.
+Set a revocation lists, one for each root CA, to be used to check if a client certificate has been revoked.
+The revocation lists can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
   - `cors` struct containing CORS configuration.
 SFTPGo uses [Go CORS handler](https://github.com/rs/cors), please refer to upstream documentation for fields meaning and their default values.
     - `enabled`, boolean, set to true to enable CORS.
     - `allowed_origins`, list of strings.